This HATCH is a setting for artworks that take beginnings—a renewable, though perhaps not limitless resource—as their subjects.

 Jonathan Adjemian develops, rehearses and stages a new work for guitar, reeds, trombone, sine waves, three speaking voices and one singing voice from the transcription of an ecstasy. lo bil resides in extreme, embodied contingency and makes it up when it happens.
 Bethany Ides orchestrates a large-scale polyphony, a sprawling soap opera dramatizing equitable dealings.
 Ellen Furey examines the freely-given gift of virtuosity and its reception.
 Eshan Rafi views a home video shot by the artist’s uncle in Karachi in 1989 through the lenses of neurodeviancy and Marguerite Duras’s novel The Lover.

 HATCH 13: READY AND UNPREPARED moves five artists’ projects into constellation this September in a new two-day, public studio.
-Details announced in June.
+Details announced soon.

 HATCH is Harbourfront Centre’s performing arts residency and presentation series–a situation where new live artworks and new audiences meet in the spirit of inquiry.